Beach opening guide

 Bacteriological contamination in Quebec's rivers is mainly caused by overflowing sewer systems, non-compliant septic tanks or animal waste (e.g. birds, livestock).
 Excessive levels of fecal coliforms or E. coli (over 200 CFU/100 mL) indicate a health risk and may compromise swimming.
 A preliminary assessment of a site's vulnerability can be made by considering the river's water quality history, frequency of overflows, fecal coliform levels in nearby effluent, the presence of livestock farms, and the dilution capacity of the environment.

-The Fondation Rivières puts its expertise and tools at your disposal to help you in :
+Fondation Rivières offers its expertise and tools for:

 Soil quality